keboola/component-appsflyer/README.md

 - Start Date *you can use either absolute dates YYYY-MM-DD or relative dates like < today, yesterday, 7 days ago etc, in 3 days. > For complete list of dates the component accepts please refer here: https://github.com/scrapinghub/dateparser"*
 - End Date *you can use either absolute dates YYYY-MM-DD or relative dates like < today, yesterday, 7 days ago etc, in 3 days. > For complete list of dates the component accepts please refer here: https://github.com/scrapinghub/dateparser"*
 - Primary Key *you can specify which columns should be used as Primary Key.
 Please provide these in this format `column_1, column_2, column_3` (list the names and separate them with a comma).*
+- Attribute to retargeting campaigns *you can convert this option to true to get results attributed to retargeting campaigns.*

 The latter 5 are grouped in so-called object.
 Please specify one object per one report you want to extract.
 ## Output